Baptiste68/P5/README.md

-Function - find_substitute(database, id_food, id_categories)
+Function - find_substitute(database, id_food, id_categories, sign)
     Request the DB to get the nutri_score of the choosen food
-    Request the DB to find one food in the same category with a higher nutri_score
+    Request the DB to find one food in the same category with a nutri_score higher or smaller (related to sign)

-Function - save_substitute(substitute, id_food_is_substitute, database)
+Function - save_substitute(substitute, id_food_is_substitute, database, category)
     Ask the user if he wants to save his search result
     If yes, save the two id_food (substitute and substituted) in DB